CSCfi/csc-user-guide/docs/support/tutorials/bio-rna-seq-tutorial-puhti.md

 What was the alignment rate?
 How many reads aligned multiple times?

 !!! note
-    Please note that this is a toy dataset, which has unreasonably good alignment rate (in fact, this fastq file was created by selecting reads that did align) -so don't get conserned if the alignment rate with your data is not as good!
+    Please note that this is a toy dataset, which has unreasonably good alignment rate (in fact, this fastq file was created by selecting reads that did align) -so don't get concerned if the alignment rate with your data is not as good!

 Let's convert the SAM into BAM.